Skip to main content

 Metrics

-When you instantiate your store, you can optionally pass it a list of stateObservers, which may be used for collecting metrics for your app:
+When you instantiate your store, you can optionally pass it a list of stateObservers that you can use to collect metrics for your app:

 var store = Store<AppState>(